justinmklam/personal-blog/content/posts/2026/07/elytra-keyboard-review/index.md

 The Elytra goes in the opposite direction.
 It keeps the familiar row-staggered layout, splits the keyboard into two halves, adds wireless, uses low-profile switches, and wraps the whole thing in a very nicely machined aluminum case.

 Is it the most ergonomic keyboard?
 No, but it is pretty good at trying to remove as many reasons as possible for not switching to a split keyboard.

+> Disclaimer: ElimKeys sent this keyboard to me for review.
+As always, all opinions are my own.
+>
+> If you decide to purchase one, you can use my [referral link](https://elimkeys.com/?ref=ngemobbm) and coupon code `GLEEFULMOLE` for 3% off.

 <!--more-->
 # What Is It?